solarwinds/apm-js/CONTRIBUTING.md

 When a new future LTS is released (any even-numbered Node versions) the project should be updated to support it so that by the time it becomes an LTS it has already been well-tested.
 In most cases this doesn't require any change apart from updating the Docker images.
 It is however possible, although unlikely, that a future release may break native code or a dependency, which should be kept in mind.

-When a current LTS goes out of maintenance, support for it should be removed.
-This project should not support its dependents in using unsupported, potentially insecure Node versions.
+When a version has been EOL for over a year, support for it should be removed.
+This project should not encourage customers to use unsupported, potentially insecure Node versions.
 The version of `@types/node` depended on by all packages should be updated to the next LTS version, for instance going from `^14.0.0` to `^16.0.0`.
-The `target` in the [base tsconfig](./tsconfig.base.json) should be updated to the highest standard supported by the next LTS version (check [`node.green`](https://node.green) for this) and the same should be done for the `languageOptions` in the ESLint configuration package.
+The `target` in the [base tsconfig](./tsconfig.base.json) should be updated to the highest standard supported by the next LTS version (check [`node.green`](https://node.green) for this).
 The Docker images for the old LTS should be removed, and the distro versions used by the Docker images for the next LTS should be changed to the lowest supported versions if necessary, for instance removing `14-alpine3.12` and moving from `16-alpine` to `16-alpine:3.12`.
 All `package.json` `engines` fields should also be updated to the next LTS version.

 ## Upgrading dependencies